 scf.Kerker.factor

-The keyword gives a Kerker factor which is used in the Kerker and RMM-DIISK mixing schemes.
-If the keyword is not given, a proper value is automatically employed.
-For further details, see the scf.Mixing.History

-Section 'SCF convergence'.
+The keyword gives a Kerker factor which is used in the Kerker and RMM-DIISK mixing methods.
+If the keyword is not given, a proper value is automatically determined.
+For further details, see the Section 'SCF convergence'.